 Comps by Zip Code

-We then filter the comparable properties within a particular area code of the Chicago area, 60185.
-We then return only 7 properties with comparable value.
+We then filter the comparable property list within a particular area code of the Chicago area—60651—and return only two properties with comparable value.

 Sales history is a significant determinant of a relevant comp.

 By finding recently sold commercial properties that have similar physical characteristics (i.e. location, asset class, square footage, acreage, units, condition, age, and on) to that of your target property and analyzing their sales history, you can better understand the value of your target property.

 You can easily discover properties based on their sales history breakdown.

 For example, by searching for commercial properties that have been sold within the last year for anywhere in between $500,000 and $700,000, you can get a very fresh idea of what that amount of money could get you today.